Choosing The Best Portable Air Compressor For Car Tires

 If you are unable to determine the maximum number of amps your 12-volt cigarette lighter socket is capable of providing, go with a portable air compressor with a car battery clamp power cord.

 Direct Clamp To Car Battery

-If your car doesn't have a 12-volt outlet capable of providing the amount of amperage that the portable air compressor for car tires requires (minimum 15 amps for Viair compressors equipped with a 12-volt 'plug' reviewed on this page), then you will need to get an air compressor with power cords that directly clamp to your car's battery.
+If your car doesn't have an outlet capable of providing the amount of amperage that the portable air compressor for car tires requires (minimum 15 amps for Viair compressors equipped with a 12-volt 'plug' reviewed on this page), then you need to get an air compressor with power cords that directly clamp to your car's battery.

-This allows the car air compressor to pull as many amps as it needs directly from the battery without worrying about any power outlet fuses blowing.
+This allows the car air compressor to pull as many amps as it needs directly from the battery.
+No worrying about any power outlet fuses blowing.

 This style of portable air compressor has an inline fuse on the positive cable.